klaytn/tx-latency-measurement/README.md

 When you'd like to contribute this repository (ex: to add another chain)
 1. Please find out ways to collect data like other chains in this repo.
 You might be able to use javascript sdk for other chains.
-2. Open a new pull request and write what you collect for data (ex: total gas used in the latest block for `resourceUsedOfLatestBlock`)
+2. Open a new pull request and write which info you collect for data (ex: total gas used in the latest block for `resourceUsedOfLatestBlock`)
 3. Set `@Yeonju Kim` as a reviewer.